manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

         res.end("I have received a request, and this is my response.");
     });

+The HTTP server code will call this function with two parameters, every time the HTTP server receives an incoming request.
+A construct like this is a typical pattern found in many JavaScript code files: it's the *callback* pattern.

+The pattern works like this: A certain piece of code - in our case, it's the `createServer` function - takes care of something happening "behind the scenes".
+In our cases, it's accepting new incoming HTTP requests - something that our own code doesn't need to take care of.

+However, the exact way how a new incoming HTTP should be *handled*, after it has been *accepted*, is something we want to define within our own code.
+It's a bit like asking for a callback in real life.
+Imagine you plan to buy something from your local dealer on the other side of the town, but you know that the item you are looking for is out of stock on most days.

+In this case, you would call the dealer and ask if it is currently in stock.
+"No", the dealer says, "but tell me your number and I will call you back once it's in stock".
+This way, you only need to make the trip across town once...

-As you can see, the HTTP server code will call this function with two parameters, every time the HTTP server receives an incoming request: we call the first one `req`, because it is an object containing information about the incoming *request*, and the second one `res`, because this is an object containing functions which allow use to *respond* to the incoming request - like the function `end` that is used to send an HTTP response and immediately finish response handling.
+Let's now look at this anonymous (or "inline") function in detail: It expects two be called with two parameters: we call the first one `req`, because it is an object containing information about the incoming *request*, and the second one `res`, because this is an object containing functions which allow use to *respond* to the incoming request - like the function `end` that is used to send an HTTP response and immediately finish response handling.

 Still, running `node index.js` simply throws us back to the command line, with nothing happening.